jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.16 LidarInfo

-Prints information about a LiDAR (LAS) dataset, including header, point return frequency, and classification data and information about the variable length records (VLRs) and geokeys.
+Prints information about a LiDAR (LAS) dataset, including header, point return frequency, and classification data and information about the variable length records (VLRs) and geokeys..

 *Parameters*: